Freeman Archibald Grant Haynes1

 Consanguinity Index=0.0%

-Caroline Vanden-Bempde-Johnstone was born in April 1826.2 She was the daughter of Sir John Vanden-Bempde-Johnstone, 2nd Bt. and Louisa Augusta Venables-Vernon-Harcourt.2 She married Sir William Nevill, 1st Marquess of Abergavenny, son of William Nevill, 4th Earl of Abergavenny and Caroline Leeke, on 2 May 1848 at St. George's Church, St. George Street, Hanover Square, London, England.2 She died on 23 September 1892 at age 66 at Eridge Castle, Eridge Green, Sussex, England.2 She was buried at Eridge Castle, Eridge Green, Sussex, England.2 Her will was probated, at over £9,200 gross and over £2,100 net.2
+Caroline Vanden-Bempde-Johnstone was born in April 1826.2 She was the daughter of Sir John Vanden-Bempde-Johnstone, 2nd Bt. and Louisa Augusta Venables-Vernon.2 She married William Nevill, 1st Marquess of Abergavenny, son of William Nevill, 4th Earl of Abergavenny and Caroline Leeke, on 2 May 1848 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 She died on 23 September 1892 at age 66 at Eridge Castle, Eridge Green, Sussex, EnglandG.2 She was buried at Eridge Castle, Eridge Green, Sussex, EnglandG.2 Her will was proven (by probate), at over £9,200 gross and over £2,100 net.2

 Her married name became Nevill.
-As a result of her marriage, Caroline Vanden-Bempde-Johnstone was styled as Countess of Abergavenny on 17 August 1868.
-As a result of her marriage, Caroline Vanden-Bempde-Johnstone was styled as Marchioness of Abergavenny on 14 January 1876.
+After her marriage, Caroline Vanden-Bempde-Johnstone was styled as Countess of Abergavenny on 17 August 1868.
+After her marriage, Caroline Vanden-Bempde-Johnstone was styled as Marchioness of Abergavenny on 14 January 1876.

-Children of Caroline Vanden-Bempde-Johnstone and Sir William Nevill, 1st Marquess of Abergavenny
+Children of Caroline Vanden-Bempde-Johnstone and William Nevill, 1st Marquess of Abergavenny

 Citations